This topic about sales commission rates comes up all the time…

 As you know, there are primarily two schools of thought when it comes to sales commissions.
 The first believes in paying a flat percentage of the total contract.
 The second believes in splitting the total profit with the salesperson at a certain percentage.
 There are good and bad aspects to both.

 I’m not going to focus on what’s good or bad about either commission model right now.
-If you want to talk about it, we can have that conversation in the comments section below or go back and read this article.
+If you want to talk about it, we can have that conversation or go back and read this article about average roofing sales commission rates.

 What I want to do here is share a recent email from a roofing salesperson about the concerns they have with their current commissions.